Ensembl/ensembl/misc-scripts/xref_projection/README_projection.txt

 The following projections are done currently:

-Human to mouse, rat, dog, cow, chicken
+Human to all mammals
-Mouse to human, rat, dog, cow, chicken
+Mouse to all mammals
 Drosophila to anopheles

+All GO term projections use 1:1 orthologues only.

 The algorithm for the projection is similar to that for gene names: